 Historical net tangible book value per share represents our total tangible assets (total assets excluding deferred issuance costs) less total liabilities (excluding (i) deferred revenues related to warranty extensions and our cloud-based monitoring platform and (ii) liability relating to warrants to purchase convertible preferred stock), divided by the number of shares of outstanding common stock.
-After giving effect to (1) the filing and effectiveness of our amended and restated certificate of incorporation immediately prior to the closing of this offering, (2) the conversion of all outstanding shares of preferred stock into shares of common stock and the conversion of outstanding warrants to purchase 563,014 shares of preferred stock into warrants to purchase shares of common stock, followed immediately by a -for-1 split of our common stock. immediately prior to the closing of this offering, (3) the issuance of shares of common stock in this offering, (4) the receipt of the net proceeds from the sale of shares of common stock in this offering by us at an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover of this prospectus), after deducting \$ in underwriting discounts and commissions and estimated offering expenses and (5) the repayment of all outstanding indebtedness under the Kreos term loan, under which \$5.6 million remained outstanding as of September 30, 2014 and which bears interest at a rate of 11.90% per year, compounded on a monthly basis as described in the section of this prospectus captioned "Use of Proceeds", the pro forma as adjusted net tangible book value as of September 30, 2014 would have been approximately per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$, or \$ per share to existing stockholders and an immediate dilution of \$ per share to new investors purchasing common stock in this offering.
+After giving effect to (1) the filing and effectiveness of our amended and restated certificate of incorporation immediately prior to the closing of this offering, (2) the conversion of all outstanding shares of preferred stock into shares of common stock and the conversion of outstanding warrants to purchase 563,014 shares of preferred stock into warrants to purchase shares of common stock, followed immediately by a -for-1 split of our common stock. immediately prior to the closing of this offering, (3) the issuance of shares of common stock in this offering and (4) the receipt of the net proceeds from the sale of shares of common stock in this offering by us at an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover of this prospectus), after deducting \$ in underwriting discounts and commissions and estimated offering , the pro forma as adjusted net tangible book value as of December 31, 2014 would have been approximately \$ per share to existing per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$ stockholders and an immediate dilution of \$ per share to new investors purchasing common stock in this offering.